ESL Activities

 I’m ALL about using videos in my ESL classroom.
 It brings a bit of excitement to learning that a boring old textbook just doesn’t!
 The good news is that it’s super easy to find an ESL video on just about any topic or grammar point on YouTube or English Central.

 In this case, you’ll want to search for “present perfect ESL” to see what comes up.
 You should be able to find a video to suit the level and age of your students quite easily.
-Here’s one of our top picks that explains the differences between the simple past the the present perfect:
+Have a look at this one:

 One of the most versatile activities is this memory circle one.
 You can use it for just about anything from names to vocabulary to grammar.
 In this case, you’d want students to make a sentence about something they’re never done.